 This section will describe how to take digital images of excellent quality with cheap equipment.
-The tricks described below enable my lab to take images that rival the sharpness and resolution of pictures taken with significantly more expensive equipment; we basically have the cheapest Nikon microscopes.
-The tricks described here are ideas taken from other Arachnologists and provided by my students.
-If you find improvement please share them.
+The tricks described below enable us to take images similar in sharpness and resolution to pictures taken with significantly more expensive equipment; we basically have the cheapest Nikon microscopes and digital cameras.
+The techniques described here are ideas taken from other Arachnologists and provided by my students.
+If you find improvements please share them.

 Microscope for preparations setup

 The depth of field problem is resolved by combining several images at different focal lengths.
-We use on average 50 stack images to produce one combined picture.
-The stack images are taken by hand, keeping track of how the depth of field overlaps form top to bottom.
-More expensive equipment takes the stack images automatically with the same results.
+We combine on average 50 images to produce one combined picture.
+The stack of images is taken by hand, keeping track of how the depth of field overlaps from top to bottom.
+More expensive equipment takes the stack of images automatically with similar results.

-We have used Helicon Focus for several years to combine stack images and highly recommend it, the combined images are need no editing or in some cases very little.
-This is important when thousands or images are required.
+We have used Helicon Focus for several years to combine stack images and highly recommend it, the combined images didn't require editing, or in some cases very little.
+This is important when thousands or images are required for web pages.

-The digital images are taken with a Nikon DSU3 camera connected to a standard Dell Inspiron S660 desktop computer.
+The digital images are taken with a Nikon DSU3 camera connected to a standard Dell Inspiron S660 desktop computer and a E200 Microscope.
 The maximum size of the images in pixels is width 2560, height 1920, with a resolution of 300 pixels/inch.
-I recommend buying a digital camera special for microscopes, ours is the cheapest model of Nikon, but any digital camera should work.
+I recommend buying a digital camera special for microscopes, but any digital camera should work.

 Images Composition Rules

-This list will provide the rules to make the image composition constant among inventories and some ideas to improve the quality of the pictures, more tricks are presented below under that section.
+This list will provide the rules to make the image composition constant among inventories.

 Image Name Codes